Are you fit for SWAT? Test yourself with these 8 physical fitness exercises

-To jump 100 inches from a standing position would correspond to a 100 percent.
+To jump 100 inches from a standing position would correspond to 100%.

 7. Squat Thrusts

 An excellent measure of lower body muscular endurance is the squat thrust.
 It is essential for team members to practice this exercise.
-Being successful is 50 percent fitness and 50 percent technique.
-The squat thrust, the pull-up and the push-up are three top notch exercises to develop muscular endurance.
+Being successful is 50% fitness and 50% technique.
+The squat thrust, the pull-up and the push-up are three top-notch exercises to develop muscular endurance.

-A total of 20 squat thrusts done in 30 seconds would constitute 100 percent.
+A total of 20 squat thrusts done in 30 seconds would constitute 100%.

 8. The 12-Minute Run

 The last event to be performed should be a 12-minute run.
 The distance completed in the time allotted is then calculated to determine the score.
 For example: